 For Stafford loan borrowers who leave the seminary, return of Title IV Funds will be determined according to federal guidelines.
 If a student has completed more than 60% of the payment period, he or she is considered to have earned 100% of the Title IV loan aid received for the payment period.
-In this case, no funds need
+In this case, no funds need to be returned to the Title IV aid programs.
+If a student withdraws before completing more than 60% of the payment period, the amount of any Title IV loan aid the student received for the period must be recalculated to reflect the portion of the period completed prior to leaving studies.
+The unearned Title IV loan aid for the percentage of the payment period not completed must be returned to the applicable Title IV program.
+Return of the Title IV Funds will be distributed in the following order: [Note: Lancaster Theological Seminary students are eligible for Unsubsidized Federal Stafford Loans only.]

-- 1. Unsubsidized Federal Stafford Loan - Direct Unsubsidized Stafford Loan - 3.
-PLUS loans received on behalf of the student - 4.
-Direct PLUS loans received on behalf of the student
+- 1. Unsubsidized Federal Stafford Loan

+- 2. Direct Unsubsidized Stafford Loan

+- 3. PLUS loans received on behalf of the student

+- 4. Direct PLUS loans received on behalf of the student

+- 5. Other Title IV grant or loan assistance